GSA/ai-hackathon-template/README.md

 # Federal AI Hackathon

 This repository serves as a template for your team to create your own repository that you can use to submit your hackathon solution.
+You are not required to use this repository or GitHub to submit your solution, but you are required to submit all of your materials to us.

 ## How to use this repository as a template